railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    :scale: 75
    :align: center

-   *List of packing operations to be done*
+   *List of picking operations to be done*

-The packing orders are presented in priority order of despatch so the storesperson must begin with the orders at the top of the list.
-Confirm that your packing list has been created by looking for the customer name ( ``Agrolait`` ) or by its reference ( ``SO007`` ).
+The picking orders are presented in priority order of despatch so the storesperson must begin with the orders at the top of the list.
+Confirm that your picking list has been created by looking for the customer name ( ``Agrolait`` ) or by its reference ( ``SO007`` ).

-.. tip:: Packing and Delivery
+.. tip:: Picking and Delivery

-    Depending on whether you work in the simplified or extended mode you may need a further step to make a delivery to your customer, so you would have to carry out the two steps:
+    Depending on whether you work in the ``Simplified`` or ``Extended`` mode you may need a further step to make a delivery to your customer, so you would have to carry out the two steps:

     * picking list,